ibrahim-kocyigit/kocyigit-dsml/01_theory/02_prerequisites/01_algebra/01_variables.md

 print(total_earnings)  # Output: [40, 15, 30, 25]
 ```

-Variables can represent not just numbers, but also other data types like strings, lists, or even dataframes.
+Variables can represent not just numbers, but also other data types like strings, lists, or even dataframes:

 ```python
 # Example: Variables with different data types